 Similarly, Human Resources should end emails with links to job openings and perhaps a sentence that drives home the company’s culture and purpose.

-Since Xink allows you to hyper-target audiences, you and your marketing team should be considering how the email signature can be customized and automated to support the goals of each department.
+Since Xink allows you to hyper-target audiences, you and your marketing team should consider how the email signature can be customized and automated to support each department’s goals.

 …And Who They Are Talking To!